Printable Fact Sheet (PDF)

 - Carpets must be dried within two days.
 Sewage-soaked carpets must be discarded.
 Homeowners can't effectively dry large areas of soaked carpets themselves.
 Qualified professionals are required.

-- Ensure that all interior cavities and structural members are completely dry (which could take weeks) before closing cavities .
+- Ensure all enclosed areas such as behind drywall and around ducting are completely dry (which could take weeks) before closing those cavities.

 Floodwaters contaminated by sewage